Making the Relationship Work with Your Nanny

 Best Practices for a Healthy Relationship:

-• Provide structure: Children thrive with routine.
+Be clear about what’s included in the nanny role (childcare, laundry) and what’s not (deep cleaning, unrelated errands).
+Children thrive with routine.
 Share a daily/weekly schedule that outlines meals, naps, school runs, activities, and quiet time.
+Giving your family a set of boundaries is important for all.

-• Show appreciation: Recognize milestones (work anniversaries, birthdays), leave occasional notes of thanks, or provide small bonuses for going above and beyond.
+Treat your nanny as a valued professional.
+That means being punctual, paying on time, and honoring agreements.
+No nanny ever liked having to ask for her pay at the end of the week.
+Recognize milestones (work anniversaries, birthdays), leave occasional notes of thanks, or provide small bonuses for going above and beyond.

 TLC Tip (from 40 years of supporting families and nannies): Think of your nanny as part of your parenting team.
 Families who hold regular “family meetings” with their nanny — to talk about schedules, discipline strategies, or upcoming changes — are the ones who enjoy stability and long-lasting success.
+Put the date on the calendar and stick to it!